 With its outstanding football heritage, it's no surprise that USC players have made quite a mark in the pros.

-USC has produced more NFL draft picks (483) than any school but Notre Dame (484), along with 28 picks by the AFL before it merged with the NFL.
+USC has produced more NFL draft picks (488) than any school (Notre Dame is next at 486), along with 28 picks by the AFL before it merged with the NFL.
 USC and Michigan are the only schools with an NFL draftee every year since 1939.
-There have been 471 USC players who since 1920 played in the NFL (or its sister leagues, the AFL or All-America Football Conference).
+There have been 477 USC players who since 1920 played in the NFL (or its sister leagues, the AFL or All-America Football Conference).

-Eleven former USC players (more than any other school) and 3 ex-assistant coaches are in the Pro Football Hall of Fame.
+Twelve former USC players (tied with Notre Dame for most of any other school) and 3 ex-assistant coaches are in the Pro Football Hall of Fame.

 A 2010 ESPN.com survey ranked USC as "the most fertile NFL draft pipeline" from 1979 to 2009.
 In 2010, Lindy's Sports listed USC as the "football factory" for quarterbacks, running backs and offensive linemen.

 In 2009, ESPN NFL draft analyst and former NFL head coach Herm Edwards said: "If you want to play pro football and you're a young high school athlete, you know going to USC is going to give you the best opportunity system-wise and competitive-wise on the field.
 That’s what USC brings to the table.
 That's why historically, year after year, you see all these players coming into the league.”
 Fellow ESPN NFL draft analyst and ex-NFL quarterback Ron Jaworski added: "It's fierce competition every day you go out on the USC practice field.
 Not only on Saturday when they play the game.
 Every day they're competing at the highest level."

-In 2008, the NFL Network selected USC as the No. 1 "football factory" in college football.
+In 2008, NFL Network named USC the No. 1 "football factory" in college football.

 Anthony Munoz and Ronnie Lott were selected on the NFL's All-Time Team in August 2000, as chosen by the 36 Pro Football Hall of Fame voters.